mvolkmann/blog/src/ocaml.md

 ML influenced the design of many other languages including Clojure, Elm, Haskell, Erlang, Rust, and Scala.

+OCaml has an interpreter, a compiler that compiles to bytecode, and a compiler that creates native executables.

-The OCaml compiler is implemented in OCaml.
+The OCaml compilers are implemented in OCaml.
-It is faster than the Haskell and Rust compilers.
+They are fast compared to the compilers for Haskell and Rust.

 OCaml source files have the extension `.ml` which stands for "meta language".